jcpeeps/RuDASA-2024/markdown/resources/resource/other/HOW TO USE.md

 This is text.
 This is text that follows on a new line.

-Headings and lists can be placed on a new line normally.
-Markdown knows to add these on new lines.
+This is text.
----
+This text does not follow on a new line, but follows directly after.